Monday March 9, 2015

 - Load a bong: A bong, or water pipe, is another popular way to smoke weed.
 The device is typically pretty large and features a sliding bowl, a downslide (where the smoke meets the water), a chamber and a mouthpiece.
 Other popular bong features include a percolator (which filters the smoke a second time), an ash catcher and a carbon filter.

-Here in Colorado, you will find a wide assortment of edibles ranging from drinks, baked goods and candies to cannabis-infused pizza and cooking oils.
+In Colorado, you will find a wide assortment of edibles ranging from drinks, baked goods and candies to cannabis-infused pizza and cooking oils.
 Rumor has it that World-Famous Ben and Jerry (of Ben and Jerry's Ice Cream) may also hop on board the cannabis train with their latest flavor, a cannabis-infused treat called "Satisfy My Bowl".
 (I strongly support this move, guys.)

 If you've never consumed legal, regulated cannabis edibles, however, there are a fewer important things you should remember.
 First off, these are not the weed brownies you ate in college; these are very potent products made from marijuana concentrates.